 - 1/2 teaspoon almond extract

 - In a bowl, combine the cracker crumbs, pecans and sugar.
-Stir in butter until crumbly.
+Add butter; mix well.
 Press into a greased 13-in. x 9-in. baking dish.
 Bake at 350° for 8-10 minutes or until set.
 Cool on a wire rack.

-- In a large bowl, beat cream cheese until smooth.
-Add ice cream Gradually beat in orange juice concentrate; spread half over crust.
+- In a large mixing bowl, beat cream cheese until smooth.
+Add ice cream; mix well.
+Gradually beat in orange juice concentrate; spread half over crust.
 Cover and freeze for 1 hour.
 Refrigerate remaining ice cream mixture.